Streator to host Labor Day parade after years without one

 The registration deadline is Wednesday, Aug.
 28.

-For more registration information and event updates, visit the Streator Chamber of Commerce Facebook page at https://www.facebook.com/StreatorChamber.
+For registration information and event updates, visit the Streator Chamber of Commerce Facebook page at facebook.com/StreatorChamber.